nrfconnect/sdk-nrf/include/bluetooth/mesh/models.rst

 Bluetooth mesh models
 #####################

-Nordic Semiconductor provides a variety of model implementations from the `Bluetooth mesh model specification`_, including API documentation.
+Nordic Semiconductor provides a variety of model implementations from the `Bluetooth mesh model specification`_ and their API documentation, as well as vendor-specific models.

 For more information about these and other models, see also `Bluetooth mesh model overview`_.